-Harvey Weinstein Sentenced To 23 Years In Prison
+Harvey Weinstein Sentenced To 23 Years In Prison For Rape And Sexual Abuse

 Those allegations, which gathered momentum with the release of a pair of exposés in October 2017, landed him in court earlier this year to face his first criminal trial.
 The charges, including two counts of predatory sexual assault, could have led to his spending the rest of his life in prison — but jurors, after hearing weeks of arguments and deliberating another five days, acquitted him of the most serious charges.

-Weinstein's legal team cited this mixed verdict in its sentencing letter to the court, pointing out his charity work and arguing that two of the principal witnesses in the trial — Miriam Haley and Jessica Mann — offered "extremely complicated" descriptions of their relationships with Weinstein.
+Weinstein's legal team cited this mixed verdict in a letter to the court, arguing that anything above the mandatory minimum of five years "is likely to constitute a de facto life sentence."
+And after the 23-year sentence was handed down Wednesday, his lawyers labeled it "obscene."

-"Given his age and specific medical risk factors," his attorneys said, "any additional term of imprisonment above the mandatory minimum — although the grave reality is that Mr. Weinstein may not even outlive that term — is likely to constitute a de facto life sentence."
+"That number spoke to the pressure of movements and the public.
+That number did not speak to the evidence that came out of trial.
+That number did not speak to the testimony that we heard," defense attorney Donna Rotunno told reporters outside the courthouse afterward, adding: "I think the judge caved, just as I believe the jury caved."

 Weinstein displayed signs of poor health throughout the court hearings, which he attended with the aid of a walker.
-After his verdict was read — and before heading to the Rikers Island jail complex, where he awaited sentencing — authorities took him to a hospital, where doctors placed a stent in his heart.
+After his verdict was read — and before heading to the Rikers Island jail complex, where he had been awaiting sentencing — authorities took him to a hospital, where doctors placed a stent in his heart.

 When he returned for his sentencing hearing Wednesday, he did so in a wheelchair.

 Weinstein, who did not take the stand during the trial, did speak to the court during the hearing.
 He compared himself to Dalton Trumbo, an American screenwriter who was notoriously blacklisted in the 1940s for being a member of the Communist Party.
-And Weinstein, whose alleged assaults help spur the #MeToo movement, which boosts the voices of survivors, compared environment it has created to the Red Scare.
+And Weinstein, whose alleged assaults help spur the #MeToo movement, which boosts the voices of survivors, compared the environment it has created to the Red Scare.

 "I'm worried about this country," he said.

-Prosecutors argued against leniency by relating a list of deeply detailed allegations of sexual assault, harassment and other abuse dating back to the 1970s.
-In their letter to the judge, prosecutors said the examples bolstered the accounts offered by Mann, Haley and the four other women who told their stories on the witness stand.
+The lead prosecutor, Manhattan Assistant District Attorney Joan Illuzzi-Orbon, argued against leniency by relating a list of deeply detailed allegations of sexual assault, harassment and other abuse dating back to the 1970s.
+In her letter to the judge, she said the examples bolstered the accounts offered by Mann, Haley and the four other women who told their stories on the witness stand.

 "Rape is not that one moment of penetration," Mann said in her statement to the court Wednesday.
 "It is forever."

 She and the five other women who testified that Weinstein assaulted them sat together during the sentencing hearing as a gesture of solidarity.
-Among the group was Tarale Wulff, whose allegation of rape was not included in the charges but who nevertheless took the stand during the trial to support the prosecutors' case.
+Among the group was Tarale Wulff, whose allegation of rape in 2005 was not included in the charges but who nevertheless took the stand during the trial to support the prosecutors' case.

-In a message published Tuesday, she uttered a similar sentiment in hoping that Weinstein's sentence "reflects what he has done to us."

-"Those events," she wrote, "will continue to haunt me and the other survivors for the rest of our lives."
+In a statement to reporters after the sentencing Wednesday, she said it made her "joyous" to hear the lengthy prison term handed down in court.

+"I hope that this sentence sends a clear message that times have changed and that more women need to speak out for themselves, and that men and women need to speak out for each other," Wulff said, adding: "This is hopefully just the beginning."

-Wednesday does not represent the last of Weinstein's legal woes.
+Wednesday certainly does not represent the last of Weinstein's legal woes.
 Los Angeles prosecutors have also filed criminal charges against the former producer, alleging two incidents over a two-night period.

+Just hours after his sentence was announced, Los Angeles District Attorney Jackie Lacey said her office had already begun the process of extraditing Weinstein to face charges on the other side of the country.

 NPR's Rose Friedman contributed to this report.